 Simumatik components are defined in XML files by using the generic blocks of the datamodel.
-They follow a tree-structure, where different elements will have as children the related properties.
-Manually edit this file requires a really good knowledge of the datamodel.
+They follow a tree structure, where different elements will have as children the related properties.
+Manually editing this file requires a really good knowledge of the datamodel.
 Therefore, the Component Editor is a huge help.

 Let’s start by creating a new component in the Library page.
-If you don’t know how to do it, please take a look to Creating a new component.
+If you don’t know how to do it, please take a look at Creating a new component.

 Once the Component Editor is shown, switch to the EDITOR tab.
 As you can see, a component has by default just a base_link element, which you can think of as a body.
-Any body will need to have defined at least the way it looks like (visual).
+Anybody will need to have defined at least the way it looks (visual).
 At the same time, the visual will need a position in the space (origin) and a geometry.

-We are going to use a 3D model of the Simumatik logo, that you can download by clicking here.
-In Simumatik, 3D imported models are called mesh, and currently the only supported standard is the glb file format.
+We are going to use a 3D model of the Simumatik logo, which you can download by clicking here.
+In Simumatik, 3D imported models are called mesh, and currently, the only supported standard is the glb file format.
 They could be as simple as a box, or as complex as a car.

 Let’s start by moving back to the COMPONENT INFORMATION tab for uploading the Simumatik logo to assets.
-Take a look to Uploading assets to learn how to do it.
+Take a look at Uploading assets to learn how to do it.